Madhusudhan50/System_Programs_With_Linux/README.md

-# System_Programs_With_Linux
+# System_Programing_With_Linux
-System programing using linux
+System programs

 # Project Title

-Appication which accept file name from user and open that file.
+Application which accept file name from user and open that file.

 ## Getting Started